raspberrypilearning/cats/en/step_6.md

 --- /task ---

 --- task ---
-Add some more code so that a cat sprite that reaches the door makes a 'meow' sound and then disappears.
+Add some more code so that, when a cat sprite reaches the door, the cat makes a 'meow' sound and then disappears.

 ![Cat sprite](images/cat-sprite.png)